 RSP format: VXn; where n is 0 (VOX on) or 1 (VOX off).
-Applies only to present mode only.
+Applies only to present mode only (voice/data, or CW).
 In CW mode, VOX refers to "hit-the-key transmit," i.e. the user doesn't have to assert the XMIT switch or the PTT input first.
-In voice modes, VOX refers to voice-operated-relay, again not requiring XMIT or PTT.
-Note: A SET version of the command is planned.
+In voice/data modes, VOX refers to voice-operated-relay, which also doesn't require XMIT or PTT.
+KX2 only: In SSB mode, the VOX state returned by VX applies only to the external mic, whether currently plugged in or not.
+VOX cannot be used with the internal mic.